nishanths/zoom.js/README.md

 	paddingNarrow: number

 	// dismissScrollDelta defines the vertical scrolling threshold at which
 	// the zoomed image is dismissed by user interaction.
-The value is the pixel
+The value is the
-	// difference between the original vertical scroll position and the
+	// pixel difference between the original vertical scroll position and
-	// subsequent vertical scroll positions.
+	// the subsequent vertical scroll positions.
 	dismissScrollDelta: number

 	// dismissTouchDelta defines the vertical touch movement threshold at
-	// which the zoomed image is dismissed by user interactoin.
-The value is the
+	// which the zoomed image is dismissed by user interaction.
+The value is
-	// pixel difference between the initial vertical touch position and
+	// the pixel difference between the initial vertical touch position and
 	// subsequent vertical touch movements.
 	dismissTouchDelta: number
 }

-export const defaultConfig: Config = {
-	padding: 40,
-	paddingNarrow: 20,
-	dismissScrollDelta: 15,
-	dismissTouchDelta: 10,
-}

 // zoom zooms the specified image.
 //
-// The image will not be zoomed if its naturalWidth and naturalHeight properties
+// The image will not be zoomed if its naturalWidth or naturalHeight property
-// are 0 (usually because the values are unavailable). export function zoom(img: HTMLImageElement, cfg: Config = defaultConfig): void
+// is 0 (usually because the values are unavailable). export function zoom(img: HTMLImageElement, cfg: Config = defaultConfig): void

 // dismissZoom programmatically dismisses the presently active zoom.
 It is a